andrewmcv/raccoon/README.md

 It is intended to be a language that can fully mature with a programmer's growing sophistication.
 It is 100% backwards compatible with Lua.

-Our final aim is to keep the full distribution under 1.44mb, including all binaries and libraries and AJAX-based MVC system.
-Yep - the (uncompressed!) distribution should fit on a 3.5" floppy disk.
+Our final aim is to keep the full distribution under 1.44mb, including all binaries, libraries, AJAX-based MVC system, and full IDE including REPL.
+That's right - the (uncompressed!) distribution will fit on a 3.5" floppy disk.
 We are not enforcing this because we actually care about old-school disk drives (!), but because of our belief that there is immense power in forcing ourselves to make tough choices about what to include in our system.
-We want to make a tiny, powerful language and environment (including IDE) that is "fully knowable".
+We want to make a tiny, powerful, self-contained, highly performant language and environment that is "fully knowable".